guilhermeIO/hash-monorepo/README.md

 Also, provides a collection of useful commands - located at the file **Makefile**.

 :information_source: Each service holds it's infrastructure specification under it's own **_docker** folder.

+# TODOS
+- Add .env file for Docker and Apps (best practice for sensitive data)
+- Add MingoDB dump, to seed database on setup